JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Here we will display much more info about a track than before, for motivation let's use the notes in the main file

-## Deleted
-- See all tracks added to the recycle bin #DONE
-- Restore tracks to library or delete them permanently #DONE
-- Display tabs in the context menu

 ## Drag and drop
 - Allow users to reorder the tracks in the library/Bin

 ## Animations
-- When search results change, random track is closed there should be a smooth animation, similar to the balloon effect in the webapp
+- When the Random track is closed or opened there should be a smooth animation, similar to the balloon effect in the webapp #DONE
+	- See where we can implement animation in other places.
+I think adding and removing tracks are obvious candidates but they should not mess with the cache refreshes from react query

 ## Adding tracks and cache
 - Adding a track works but there was a bug where no toast was displayed yet the track was added #Bug